Agribusiness

 Green products are increasingly sought

-A recent study found that a large and growing segment of consumers in Singapore, South Korea and Taiwan, having market shares of 16%-23% across thee countries, actively sought green products.
+A recent study found that a large and growing segment of consumers in Singapore, South Korea and Taiwan, having market shares of 16% - 23% across thee countries, actively sought green dishwashing, laundry detergents and household cleaning products.

 EDUCATION

-There also appears to be a developing trend where an increasing number of potential Chinese international students are choosing not to pursue higher education overseas due to a growing belief that it is not as beneficial as it once was to career development, in addition to a growing belief that most of the traditional destination countries are not safe and are unwelcoming to Chinese students.
+However, the economic downturn in China is having an impact.
+In 2024 outbound student numbers from China will be 87% compared to the pre-pandemic numbers of 2019.
+There also appears to be a developing trend where an increasing number of potential Chinese international students are choosing not to pursue higher education overseas due to a growing belief that it is not as beneficial as it once was to career development, principally due to the challenges of finding suitable employment in China.

 ELECTRONICS